adamko-dev/dokkatoo/modules/docs/Writerside/topics/getting-started/migrating-from-dokka.md

 # Migrating from Dokka

-For help in migrating from the Dokka Gradle Plugin to Dokkatoo, you can still apply both plugins - just make sure to update the Dokkatoo output directory!
+For help in migrating from the Dokka Gradle Plugin to Dokkatoo, you can still apply both plugins - just make sure to update the Dokkatoo output directory, so it doesn't overlap!

 ```kotlin
 // build.gradle.kts